hibari/hibari/README.md

 - MapReduce (mruby?)
 - SNMP support
-- LETS (Google LevelDB) or HanoiDB for an alternative key storage
+- LETS (Google LevelDB) or HanoiDB as an alternative key storage for optimizing RAM usage
 - Scavenger enhancements